python/mypy/docs/source/cheat_sheet_py3.rst

    x: list[int] = [1]
    x: set[int] = {6, 7}

-   # In Python 3.8 and earlier, specifying the item type of builtin collections isn't
+   # In Python 3.8 and earlier, the name of the collection type is
-   # available, so you must use the aliases from the `typing` module
+   # capitalized, and the type is imported from the 'typing' module
    x: List[int] = [1]
    x: Set[int] = {6, 7}